Vincent Desjardins: Calgary Stampeders

-After becoming eligible for the 2019 CFL Draft, Desjardins was drafted in the second round, 17th overall, by the Calgary Stampeders and signed with the team on May 13, 2019.
+After becoming eligible for the 2019 CFL draft, Desjardins was drafted in the second round, 17th overall, by the Calgary Stampeders and signed with the team on May 13, 2019.
 Following training camp in 2019, he made the team's roster, initially as a reserve, and then made his professional debut on June 29, 2019, against the BC Lions.
 Desjardins dressed in 11 regular season games where he recorded one forced fumble.
 He made his post-season debut that year in the West Semi-Final, but the Stampeders lost to the Winnipeg Blue Bombers.

 Desjardins did not play in 2020 due to the cancellation of the 2020 CFL season.
 In 2021, he played in nine regular season games where he recorded the first three defensive tackles of his career.
 He became a free agent upon the expiry of his rookie contract on February 8, 2022.

 Montreal Alouettes

 On February 11, 2022, Desjardins signed with the Montreal Alouettes to a one-year contract.
 He played in four regular season games and had one defensive tackle while spending the rest of the season on the practice roster.
 He also played in both post-season games that year, but did not record any statistics.
 Desjardins re-signed with the Alouettes on February 21, 2023.
+On June 3, 2023, at the end of training camp, Desjardins was released by the Alouettes.
+However, he was re-signed by the Alouettes on August 29, 2023.